fluxcd/flux2/tests/integration/README.md

   - Azure DevOps only supports RSA keys.
 Please see [documentation](https://learn.microsoft.com/en-us/azure/devops/repos/git/use-ssh-keys-to-authenticate?view=azure-devops#set-up-ssh-key-authentication) for how to set up SSH key authentication.
+  - When using in CI, create a test user and use the test user's PAT and SSH key for all Azure DevOps interactions.
+To grant the test user access in Azure
+    DevOps:
+    - Go to `Organization Settings` on the sidebar of the organization page.
+    - Under `General` > `Users`, click on `Add User` and input the user's email, select `Access Level` of `Basic`.
+    - Go to `Security` > `Permissions`, click on the `User` tab.
+    - For the invited user, set the following permissions to `Allow`:
+      - `General: Create new project`.
+    - The user will get an email invitation and would need to create a Microsoft account if they don't have one yet.

 **NOTE:** To use Service Principal (for example in CI environment), set the `ARM-*` variables in `.env`, source it and authenticate Azure CLI with: